Crisis Cleanup is collaborative, and only works when each organization respects others' ability and right to help survivors.

 - Unclaim work orders/cases right away if you cannot complete them.

-Example 1: You are a team leader planning to lead a team on Saturday.
+Claim a Few, Days Before You Work: You are a team leader planning to lead a team on Saturday.
 On the Wednesday prior, you log into Crisis Cleanup and claim a few work orders.
 You are reasonably sure you can complete all of them on Saturday.
 You contact each resident and arrange a time to help.

 Great!
 This is exactly how you should use Crisis Cleanup.

-Example 2: You arrive at a disaster and estimate you can recruit 500 volunteers in the next few weeks.
+Estimate Big: You arrive at a disaster and estimate you can recruit 500 volunteers in the next few weeks.
 You claim 50 work orders, intending to complete them in the next few weeks.

 Not OK: Even if you reach your volunteer targets, it isn't fair to make survivors wait.
 Only claim if you can complete them within six days.

-Example 3: Your team has claimed four work orders:
+Specific Examples: Your team has claimed four work orders: